Why is sugar bad for PCOS and fertility?

 1. Start with a protein-based breakfast.

 A breakfast high in protein will set you up for blood sugar success throughout the rest of the day.
-A typical American breakfast these days may be a stop at the local coffee shop to pick up a latte and scone.
-This high-carb breakfast sets the stage for lousy blood sugars all day long.
+A typical American breakfast may be a stop at the local coffee shop to pick up a sugary coffee drink and a muffin.
+This high-carb breakfast sets the stage for abnormal blood sugars all day long.
 Instead, choose from these high-protein options: eggs; a low-carb protein shake; cottage cheese; or Greek-style, high protein yogurt with no added sugar.

 2. Eat regularly, with a meal or snack every 3 -4 hours.